 RIGS within the LCA which collectively cover 53.3ha (1.5%) of the LCA.
-Cultural heritage National Park Register of Historic Landscapes Manobier and Stackpole Warren are both Landscapes of Special Historic Interest in Wales which cover 1542.7ha (44.7%) of the LCA.
+Cultural heritage National Park Register of Historic Landscapes Manobier and Stackpole Warren are both Landscapes of Special Histori Interest in Wales which cover 1542.7ha (44.7%) of the LCA.
 Scheduled Monuments, Conservation Areas, Listed Buildings and HER data There are 54 listed buildings in the LCA.
 The 13 Scheduled Monuments collectively cover 11ha (0.3% of the LCA).
 Portclew and Manorbier are Conservation Areas, collectively they cover 44.5ha (1.3%) of the LCA.
 Stackpole Court is a Registered Park and Garden; it covers 21.1ha (0.6%) of the LCA.
 The LCA includes 567 HER records, which cover a range of archaeological and historical features, including scheduled and undesignated monuments, listed and non-listed historical buildings and locations of finds.
 These features date from prehistory up to recent times.

-archaeologi undesignate ed monuments, listed tures, including sched and non-listed histors adate from prehistory duled and ical buildings and Landscape sensitivity to new woodland p lanting The prominent Ridgeway in the north of the LCA.
-The dramatic coast with cliffs and headlands punctuated by occasional sandy beaches.
+Landscape sensitivity to new woodland planting The prominent Ridgeway in the north of the LCA.The dramatic coast with cliffs and headlands punctuated by occasional sandy beaches.
 The presence of internationally/nationally important coastal habitats designated as SAC/SSSI, including maritime grassland and heath, sand dunes, cliffs and sandy bays which support diverse species (e.g. cloughs which forage on open grasslands).
 Stream valley characterised by woodlands, including areas of ancient woodland.
 Key sensitivities The traditional enclosed farmland with a strong historic sense of place including extensive areas of medieval field systems with distinctive strip fields.
 A wealth of historic and archaeological sites including the preserved manorial landscape of Manorbier (a Registered Landscape of Special Historic Interest).
 There are two Conservation Areas at Manorbier and Portclew.
 The open skylines with attractive views across the coast and beyond to Caldey Island as well as views across the landscape from the elevated ridgeline marking the northern boundary of the LCA.
 The traditional rural character of the landscape which is also strongly influenced by the coastal location.
 Overview Areas characterised by designated semi-natural habitats are highly sensitive to tree planting, especially those which are designated SAC/SSSI such as the low coastal cliffs with maritime heath and grassland.
 Coastal areas tend to have a more open and exposed character and woodland planting here would be out of place.
 The top of the distinctive Ridgeway landform is also more sensitive to woodland planting due to the prominent character and expansive views out from this part of the LCA.
-The distinctive traditional strip field systems are highly sensitive to woodland planting of any size which could mask their distinctive character.
-However, there are opportunities to restore and enhance hedgerow boundaries in areas surrounding these strip fields.
-The farmed landscape, inland from the coast, has a lower sensitivity to woodland creation (up to small-medium scale) while to the west of Freshwater East, the field pattern becomes larger and is the potential for up to medium-scale woodland creation, particularly if linked to existing valley woodlands.
+The distinctive traditional strip field systems are highly sensitive to woodland planting of any which could mask their distinctive character.
+However, there are opportunities to restore and hedgerow boundaries in areas surrounding these strip fields.
+The farmed landscape, inland from the coast, has a lower sensitivity to woodland creation (up to small-medium scale) while to the west of Freshwater East, the field pattern becomes larger and there is the potential for up to medium-scale woodland creation, particularly if linked to existing valley woodlands.
 Large-scale woodlands would be out of character within this LCA.
-LCA is high.
-Landscape Sensitivity Se cores I Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low-moderate Medium-scale broadleaved woodlands (>15-30ha) Moderate Large-scale broadleaved woodlands (>30ha) High
+Landscape sensitivity to all scales of mixed woodland for this LCA is high.
+Landscape Sensitivity Scores Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low-moderate Medium-scale broadleaved woodlands (>15-30ha) Moderate Large-scale broadleaved woodlands (>30ha) High